fernandoloppes/powercomment/README.md

 Avoid the error page when sending a feedback form blank.

+The validation is done using [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) by Jörn Zaefferer.

 **Requires Wordpress 3.5 to works!**

 ### Descrição em Português: ###